AppJail-makejails/adminer/README.md

 [00:00:02] [ debug ] [adminer] custom:list_installed_plugins() exits with status code 0
 [00:00:02] [ debug ] [adminer] `/usr/local/appjail/jails/adminer/init` exits with status code 0
 ```

+**Note**: Although the `plugin.php` plugin is actually installed, it is not listed here and cannot be removed using the following custom stage.

 **Remove a plugin**:

 ```